Groove on Fight

 is a 1997 Japanese video game for the arcade and the Sega Saturn.
-It is a fighting game developed by Atlus, and the fourth in the Gouketsuji Ichizoku (Power Instinct) series.
+It is a fighting game developed by Atlus, and the fourth in the Gōketsuji Ichizoku (Power Instinct) series.
 The game has artwork and designs by famed artist Range Murata.
 The game has a darker tone and is set in the future with only two characters from the prior games returning.
-Though the game's art and visual style was praised, critics were more lukewarm about the overall gameplay, giving it average scores.
+Though the art and visual style was praised, critics were more indifferent about the overall gameplay, giving it average scores.